jasona7/ChatCVE/README.md

 # 🌐 Chat-CVE Langchain App

 ## 🎯 Description
 The Chat-CVE Lang Chain App is an AI-powered devSecOps application 🔍, for oganizations triaging and aggregating CVE (Common Vulnerabilities and Exposures) information.
-Leveraging state-of-the-art Natural Language Processing, Chat-CVE makes cybersecurity Softwre Bill of Materials insights available to everyone because Security is everyones job.
+Leveraging state-of-the-art Natural Language Processing, Chat-CVE makes cybersecurity Softwre Bill of Materials (SBOM) data available to everyone because Security is everyones job.
 From Security analysts to Audit and Compliance teams, ChatCSV allows a more intuitive and engaging way to extract key findings. 🤖💬

 ## 🚀 Features
 - **🧠 Natural Language Queries**: Ask questions in plain English (or your preferred language)!
 No need to grapple with complex query languages.
-- **🔮 AI-Powered Analysis**: Our algorithm is backed by Langchain's AI framework.
-It can easily surface important vulnerability information via Human Language.
-The requets are translated to SQL for querying specific system configurations and historical patterns.
+- **🔮 AI-Powered Analysis**: Our app is backed by Langchain's AI framework.
+It can easily surface important vulnerability information using Human Language.
+The requets are translated to SQL for querying specific artifact findings.
-- **⏭️ Proactive Assistance**: Helps to identify potential areas of concern proactively, making auditing efforts more efficient and ensuring compliance with security standards.
+- **⏭️ Proactive Assistance**: Help identify potential areas of concern proactively, making auditing efforts more efficient and ensuring compliance with security standards.
-- **🔁 Triage & Remediation**: Track remediation efforts via the National Vulnerability Database.
+- **🔁 Triage & Remediation**: Assist in CVE remediation using the National Vulnerability Database (NVD).
 Can be extended to triage using other CVE advisory databases.

 ## 📲 Installation